pimicah/Moneyball/README.md

 Arranging the remaining players by On Base Percentage, we can pick the three most undervalued players within a 15 million dollar limit.
 <img width="257" alt="Screenshot 2023-09-16 at 12 27 47 PM" src="https://github.com/pimicah/Moneyball/assets/144563378/149c709f-1b41-4df5-9876-f371226396bd">

+## 3.0 Business Results
+The results provide numerous combinations of undervalued players that fit within the 15 million dollar budget and can replace the offensive efficiency of Jason Giambi and Johnny Damon.
+The Oakland Athletics can find different players that fit the needs of the current team.

+## 4.0 Conclusion
+Using R-Studio to aggregate, filter, and visualize data, major organization's like the Oakland Athletics are able to leverage/optimize their business for success

+## 5.0 Lessons Learned
+• The importance of data
+• How to use R-studio and its features/plug ins

+## 6.0 Next Steps
+• Implementing new features through feature engineering
+• Selecting new variables and imporove the class through business